hydra3333/h3333_python_cross_compile_script_v100/docker/app/README.md

 8.1 ensure all docker containers are stopped
 8.2 docker image rm ubuntu_build_ffmpeg_with_MingW (or possibly use it's <container_id>)
 8.3 repeat steps 4. through 6. inclusive

+9. Now that we have a reliable docker container, we can (re)build ffmpeg any time by doing steps 4 and 5.